Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Berry recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Compared to the rest of NSW, Berry has similar development levels per person, supporting market stability in line with regional patterns.
+Compared to Rest of NSW, Berry has similar development levels per person, supporting market stability in line with regional patterns.
 Recent construction comprises 74.0% detached houses and 26.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 162 people per approval, Berry reflects a low density area.
-According to AreaSearch's latest quarterly estimate, Berry is expected to grow by approximately 350 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Reflecting this, Berry has around 162 people per approval.
+Looking ahead, Berry is expected to grow by 336 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development